Our English Teachers

 Jane Farrell graduated from Trinity College Dublin in English Literature and Classical Civilisation before obtaining a Masters from University College Cork in Irish Writing and Film.
 She has been a CELTA qualified teacher since 2015 and has been teaching in Italy ever since.

 John graduated in French and Italian at the University of Reading.
 He has been teaching at the British Institute of Florence since 1980.
 In addition to general English and preparation for Cambridge ESOL examinations, he specialises in literature and conversation courses.

 Julia has lived in Florence since 1991.
-She trained to become a teacher in between the feeding and nap times of her two year old daughter!
-She got her TEFL in business English, teaching english to young learners and general english.
-Julia started working at BIF in 2008 teaching all levels and all types of courses.
-From football English to Legal English, from Young learners to exam preparation.
-In her free time she loves reading, baking cakes or biscuits (which are then eaten in the staffroom!).
+She trained to become a teacher in between the feeding and nap times of her two year old daughter.
+She got her TEFL in business English, teaching English to young learners and general English.
+Julia started working at the British Institute in 2008 teaching all levels and all types of courses.
+From football English to legal English, from young learners to exam preparation.
+In her free time she loves reading, baking cakes or biscuits (which are then eaten in the staffroom).